SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 To get started using PowerShell to manage SharePoint Embedded, you have to install the SharePoint Online Management Shell and connect to SharePoint Online.

 > [!IMPORTANT]
-> You need version 16.0.24211.12000 or higher to run the commands for SharePoint Embedded.
+> You need version the latest version of SharePoint Online Management Shell.

 > [!IMPORTANT]
 > Assign the SharePoint Embedded Administrator role available in M365 Admin Center or Microsoft Entra to execute SharePoint Embedded Container commandlets mentioned in this article.